 Direct application of DSF to non-transgenic grape can also confer disease control.
-While we have very recently tentatively determined the chemical structure and have synthesized the putative DSF of X. fastidiosa,, for these studies we used crude ethyl acetate extracts of a DSF-producing E. herbicola strain as a source of DSF.
+While we have very recently tentatively determined the chemical structure and have synthesized the putative DSF of Xf, for these studies we used crude ethyl acetate extracts of a DSF-producing E. herbicola strain as a source of DSF.
 The DSF was either topically applied as well as needle inoculated into the stems of grape either once a day before inoculation with Xf or weekly.
-While a single needle application of DSF reduces disease index, a weekly application of DSF into the stem of the plant was much more effective (Fig. 5).
+While a single needle application of DSF reduces disease index, a weekly application of DSF into the stem of the plant was much more effective (Figure 4).
 These results are exciting in that they suggest that disease control from external applications of DSF might be a practical means of disease control.
-We are currently repeating these studies using DSF extracted from various surrogate hosts as well as from an rpfC mutant of X. fastidiosa to compare the efficacy of these various sources of DSF to determine whether the amount and chemical identity of DSF from these sources are the same.
+We are currently repeating these studies using DSF extracted from various surrogate hosts as well as from an rpfC mutant of Xf to compare the efficacy of these various sources of DSF to determine whether the amount and chemical identity of DSF from these sources are the same.
 This will be very helpful in our continuing efforts to unambiguously determine the chemical structure of DSF and to justify the synthesis of large amounts of DSF for plant experiments.
-Grapes have now been treated with these extracts and inoculated with X. fastidiosa; initial disease severity measures should be taken in mid-October, 2009.

-Figure 6.
+Figure 4.
 Disease incidence-severity relation (disease index) for grape inoculated with Xf and to which DSF was topically applied or introduced into the stem.

 Objective 2.
 Graft transmissibility of DSF.
-To test whether DSF is mobile within the plant we are performing grafting experiments in which DSF-producing tobacco transformed with the rpfF of Xf are used as rootstocks to which normal SR1 tobacco is grafted as a scion (Fig. 7).
-Over 100 of such grafted plants have now been made, and they have been inoculated with Xf to test whether normal SR1 scions on DSF-producing rootstocks have a lower susceptibility to Xf colonization; The average disease severity rating on the normal SR1 tobacco grafted onto the rpfF-expressing rootstock was 0.97 compared to a rating of 0.84 on SR1 grafted onto normal SR1 rootstocks (control); these ratings did not differ significantly.
+To test whether DSF is mobile within the plant we are performing grafting experiments in which DSF-producing tobacco and grape transformed with the rpfF of Xf are used as rootstocks to which normal SR1 tobacco or grape is grafted as a scion.
+These plants have been inoculated with Xf to test whether normal scions on DSF-producing rootstocks have a lower susceptibility to Xf colonization.
+The average disease severity rating on the normal SR1 tobacco grafted onto the rpfF-expressing rootstock was 0.97 compared to a rating of 0.84 on SR1 grafted onto normal SR1 rootstocks (control); these ratings did not differ significantly.
 However, the average disease rating on rpfF-expressing SR1 tobacco scion grafted onto an rpfF-expressing rootstock was only 0.24, which was significantly lower than that of a normal scion grafted onto an rpfF-expressing rootstock or onto a normal rootstock.
-These preliminary results suggest that putative DSF production in the scion is much more effective on reducing the movement and growth of X. fastidiosa in the scion than that of the rootstock.
+These preliminary results suggest that putative DSF production in the scion is much more effective on reducing the movement and growth of Xf in the scion than that of the rootstock.
 This work is being repeated.